London to Amsterdam Cycle Challenge

 Do invite friends and family to join the finish line, just tell them to contact us to get details and where to meet us.

-After the initial celebration on the seafront, we’ll check into our hotel and head to a local restaurant for a celebratory meal.
+After the initial celebration, we’ll check into our hotel and head to a local restaurant for a celebratory meal.

 • Please see below for our recommended kit list for the challenge.